jriveraespejo/paper2_manuscript/README.md

 ## A Quarto Manuscript Template

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is the repository for generating the Quarto manuscript from the study: *Power analysis for Dichotomous Comparative Judgment experiments (DCJ).
+A Bayesian simulation-based study exploring the factors that impact DCJ*